-Boursault Rhododendron is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
+Independence Rosebay Rhododendron is an open multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+It is a good choice for attracting butterflies to your yard.
 It has no significant negative characteristics.